lextm/jekyll-theme-chirpy/_posts/2017-9-8-status-of-iis-out-of-band-modules.md

 * ASP.NET Core (1.x/2.x, part of .NET Core)

 # Other Modules
 So you might wonder what happens to other modules.
-Simply speaking, they are obsolete (only for IIS 10), and you cannot use them on IIS 10.
-(However, they remain fully supported on IIS 7.x and 8.x.)
+Simply speaking, they are deprecated for IIS 10 and above, and you cannot use them.
+However, they remain fully supported on IIS 7.x and 8.x.

+> Note that they have been removed from Microsoft Download Center, so you can no longer get them from Microsoft.
+Be careful if you try to download from a third party.

 > Forget about all other posts that tell you via registry hack how to install them.